vjoel/tupelo/doc/faq.md

 3. Are transactions concurrent?
 What's happening in parallel?

-  Let's break this into two cases: _preparing_ transactions (before attempting to commit) and _executing_ transactions (which determines the commit succeeds).
+  Let's break this into two cases: _preparing_ transactions (before attempting to commit) and _executing_ transactions (which determines whether the commit succeeds).

   During the _prepare_ phase, each transaction is a separate sequence of events (calls to #read, #write, #take et al) that executes concurrently with other transactions.
 There is no synchronization between two concurrent transactions in in this stage.
 For example: